Opioid withdrawal: Long-term withdrawal symptoms

 Withdrawal from opioids such as morphine also leads to an extended withdrawal phase.
 It persists for up to half a year, and is categorised by a strong craving for opioids and a decline in well-being.
+High intake for a long duration (> 6 months) is associated with a more severe level of withdrawal symptoms.
+Longer-acting opioids result in slower onset but longer duration of withdrawal symptoms.

 Pathophysiology

+Opioid withdrawal is chemically caused by multiple factors.
 Repeated dosages of opioids can quickly lead to tolerance and physical dependence.
 This is due to the marked decrease in opioid receptor sensitivity caused by long-term receptor stimulation triggering receptor desensitisation (in this case receptor internalisation).
 Tolerance causes a decrease in opioid sensitivity, impairing the efficacy of endogenous (our own body's) opioid molecules that function in multiple brain regions.
+Additionally, the dopaminergic pathway and neuron adaptations have been shown to serve as two possible mechanisms which lead to the development of morphine dependence and withdrawal symptoms.

+Cyclic adenosine monophosphate

 Opioids partially signal through the decrease in cellular cAMP.
 Cells with decreased cAMP adapt to regulate cAMP and increase production.
 In the tolerant brain the sudden withdrawal of opioids coupled with the reduced sensitivity to inhibitory signals from the endogenous opioid systems can cause abnormally high levels of cAMP that may be responsible for withdrawal behaviours.
 Similar changes may also be responsible for the peripheral gastrointestinal effects such as diarrhea, as there is a reversal of the effect on gastrointestinal motility.

-While morphine is primarily indicated as an analgesic (painkiller), morphine and other opioids are also abused due to the euphoric feeling and mental relaxation experienced when taken.
-Prolonged use of morphine leads to morphine dependence, in which people experience withdrawal symptoms when the amount of morphine is reduced or stopped completely.

-Due to the difference in lipophilicity and mode of release between different opioids, the severity and duration of withdrawal symptoms may differ.

-The followings are the general descriptions of duration of opioid withdrawal symptoms: